MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-aad-connect-objects-attributes.md

 **Troubleshooting summary for objects**

-- Check the scoping filters on the inbound provisioning rules "Out to AAD"
+- Check the scoping filters on the outbound provisioning rules "Out to AAD"
 - Create a preview of the object
 - Run a full sync cycle
 - Export the object data with the **Export-ADSyncObject** script